Hedgy134117/befunge-interpreter/README.md

 ## Features
 Definitions of instructions found [here](https://esolangs.org/wiki/Befunge)
-- [ ] `+`	Addition: Pop two values a and b, then push the result of a+b
+- [x] `+`	Addition: Pop two values a and b, then push the result of a+b
-- [ ] `-`	Subtraction: Pop two values a and b, then push the result of b-a
+- [x] `-`	Subtraction: Pop two values a and b, then push the result of b-a
-- [ ] `*`	Multiplication: Pop two values a and b, then push the result of a*b
+- [x] `*`	Multiplication: Pop two values a and b, then push the result of a*b
-- [ ] `/`	Integer division: Pop two values a and b, then push the result of b/a, rounded down.
-According to the specifications, if a - [ ] `i`s zero, ask the user what result they want.
+- [x] `/`	Integer division: Pop two values a and b, then push the result of b/a, rounded down.
+According to the specifications, if a is zero, ask the user what result they want.
 - [ ] `%`	Modulo: Pop two values a and b, then push the remainder of the integer division of b/a.
 - [ ] `!`	Logical NOT: Pop a value.
 If the value is zero, push 1; otherwise, push zero.
 - [ ] `\``	Greater than: Pop two values a and b, then push 1 if b>a, otherwise zero.